 What Is Amazon Prime?

 Amazon Prime is an Amazon membership service that provides access to instant video, movies, TV, music, photos, special Prime Day discounts and two day shipping on most orders from Amazon.
-Amazon Prime costs $119 per year (or $12.99 per month), or $59 per year (or $6.49 per month) for students.
+Amazon Prime costs $119 per year, or $59 per year for students.
+If you prefer to pay on a monthly basis you’ll pay a little extra at $12.99 per month or $6.49 per month for a student membership.

 Whether we’re shopping online, watching TV or listening to music we find ourselves using Amazon services more than almost any other brand so I wanted to provide a little bit more detail on why I think Amazon Prime membership is such a great deal and how it can pay for itself by replacing services you might already pay for.